Soft and Fluffy Homemade Pumpkin Waffles

 - In a medium bowl, mix together the flour, baking powder, salt, and cinnamon.
 Set aside.

-- In a separate bowl, beat together the egg yolks, milk, and oil.
+4. In a separate bowl, mix together the egg yolks, milk, oil, and pumpkin purée.

-- Gently fold in the egg whites, until everything is just incorporated.
+6. Gently fold in the egg whites, until everything is just incorporated.
+A few little puffs of egg white throughout is fine.

-- Spoon batter onto the waffle iron and cook until it stops steaming, or according to the directions of your waffle iron.
+8. Spoon batter onto the waffle iron and cook according to the directions of your waffle iron, or until you start to see it steaming.

 Ingredients